ThorstenSAP/SAPUI5-WorklistWithCustomControl/README.md

     - The custom control has the following functionalaties.
         - It checks if the due date of a task is in the past or in the future and will mark the field if the due date is in the past.
         - Also it will check if a task is solved or not and add the corresponding styles.

+## Construction zone
+- By refreshing the application it may happen that the app wants to use a deep linking (which is not yet implemented) -> in this case just delete the locale storage and restart the app